 Which majors at IU Southeast participate in the MSEP?

-Undergraduate baccalaureate programs, associate degree programs, and certificate programs as well as graduate degree programs are included.
-Exceptions include: All online degree programs and dual degree programs to which the student enrolls through a different institution (e.g., Sullivan University).
+Certificate programs, associate degree programs, baccalaureate programs, and graduate degree programs are included.
+Exceptions include all online degree programs and dual degree programs in which students enroll through a different institution (e.g. Sullivan University).

 Are there eligibility requirements in order to participate in the MSEP?

 To be eligible for the award at IU Southeast, a student must be a resident of Illinois, Kansas, Michigan, Minnesota, Missouri, Nebraska, North Dakota, Ohio, or Wisconsin.
 The student must also apply and be admitted to IU Southeast as a nonresident, as well as enroll and attend classes on campus.
 Eligible students will be granted a Midwest Student Exchange Program award.

 Note: Some nonresident students may qualify for resident tuition according to Indiana state law.
 Those students are not eligible for the Midwest Student Exchange Program award.
 Deferred Action for Childhood Arrivals (DACA) or undocumented students that are classified as nonresidents are not eligible for the MSEP award.

 Are both full- and part-time students at IU Southeast eligible to participate in the MSEP?

 Participation in the MSEP is available to both full-time and part-time students.

 Are graduate students eligible to participate in the MSEP?